ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 # HTTP Problems and XML {#xml-syntax}

-Some HTTP-based APIs use XML {{XML}} as their primary format convention.
-Such APIs can express problem details using the format defined in this appendix.
+HTTP-based APIs that use XML {{XML}} can express problem details using the format defined in this appendix.

-The RELAX NG schema {{ISO-19757-2}} for the XML format is as follows.
-Keep in mind that this schema is only meant as documentation, and not as a normative schema that captures all constraints of the XML format.
-Also, it would be possible to use other XML schema languages to define a similar set of constraints (depending on the features of the chosen schema language).
+The RELAX NG schema {{ISO-19757-2}} for the XML format is:

 ~~~ relax-ng-compact-syntax
    default namespace ns = "urn:ietf:rfc:7807"